farishaddad/Knowledge-Mining-using-Cognitive-Search/cognitive-search-custom-skill-interface.md

 Azure Search includes a range of [built-in skills](cognitive-search-predefined-skills.md) that can be used for [enrichment and augmentation](cognitive-search-concept-intro.md) in an indexing pipeline.

 Additionally, you can create custom skills to insert transformations unique to your content.
 A custom skill executes independently, applying whatever augmentation or enrichment step you require.
 For example, you could define field-specific custom entities, build custom classification models to differentiate business and financial contracts and documents, or add a speech recognition skill to reach deeper into audio files for relevant content.
-For a step-by-step example, see [Example: creating a custom skill](cognitive-search-create-custom-skill-example.md).

  Whatever custom capability you might require, there is a simple and clear interface for connecting a custom skill to the rest of the enrichment pipeline.
 The only requirement for inclusion in a [skillset](cognitive-search-defining-skillset.md) is the ability to accept inputs and emit outputs in ways that are consumable within the skillset as a whole.
 The focus of this article is on the input and output formats that the enrichment pipeline requires.